If you’re looking to things to do in Ennis, then you’ve landed in the right place.

 If the sun’s out, try to get there for late afternoon/early evening for that iconic golden sunset photo.

-Traveller tip: If you’re looking for things to do in Ennis / nearby, a trip to the cliffs will take you no longer than 45 minutes by car.
+Traveller tip: If you’re wondering what to do in Ennis / nearby, a trip to the cliffs will take you no longer than 45 minutes by car.

-Two things you need to know about Doolin: Its proximity to a bunch of cracking sites and its collection of great pubs.
+Two things you need to know about Doolin: Its proximity to a bunch of breath-taking sites and its collection of great pubs.

 And by night, tell tall tales of your adventures over a few creamy pints at Gus O’Connors, McGann’s, McDermott’s or Fitzpatricks’s – 4 of the finest pubs in Doolin!

 Discover more: Hop into our guide to 13 of the best things to do in Doolin to discover heaps more places to visit in this gorgeous little town.

-The strange limestone landscape of The Burren (Gaelic for ‘stony place’) is about as far from those clichéd green Ireland postcards as it’s possible to get.
+The mystical limestone landscape of The Burren (Gaelic for ‘stony place’) is about as far from those clichéd green Ireland postcards as it’s possible to get.

 Only a 15-minute drive north of Ennis, its harsh karstic terrain takes on a Martian-like purple hue on some evenings and is one of Clare’s most interesting spots.